Important Program Update

 To find out your water retailer, click here.

 Landscape Rebate Program

 The Landscape Rebate Program is designed to assist homeowners and commercial, industrial and institutional property owners increase efficiency in outdoor water use by converting qualifying high water using landscape and/or upgrading to high efficiency irrigation equipment.
 Simple changes in plant type and irrigation methods can greatly reduce the water required for an attractive landscape.
 There are many plants that use surprisingly little water.
 There are also several irrigation equipment upgrades that can increase your irrigation system’s efficiency which can result in saving water and saving money.
-The first step is to participate in the Water Wise House Call Program.

 Click here for more Landscape Rebate Program information.